← Back to the build log

 The Infrastructure Shift

 And the prompt got simpler, not more complex.
 We deleted most of the system prompt because the identity documents covered it.
 The prompt became: read your identity, read your handoff, check your memory, then start working.
+A sprawling instruction block turned into a four-line boot sequence.

 The Takeaway